Easter Opening Hours

-From 1st August 2018 we have two new GP Registrars.
-They are Dr. Julian Birch (here until 31st July 2019) and Dr. Rosie Larsen (here until 31st January 2019).
+From 6th February 2019 we have a new GP Registrar.
+This will be Dr. Adam Ware who will be with us until 31st July 2019.
+Dr. Julian Birch who has been with us since August 2018 also stays until 31st July 2019.
 GP Registrars are fully qualified doctors who are training to be general practitioners.
 Hollow Way is a training practice, and three of our GPs (Dr. Martin Fleminger, Dr. Rob Bennett and Dr. Alison Maycock) are qualified GP trainers.

 GENERAL DATA PROTECTION REGULATIONS (GDPR)